Caregiver & Alzheimer's Support

 Spouses, children, and other family members in caregiver relationships with those living with Alzheimer's and Dementia are invited to join this support group.
 The support needs of family members caring for loved ones with Alzheimer’s is important to our community.
 Caring for loved ones as their lives meet new challenges of disease is a holy journey.
 Sharing this experience with others and finding encouragement along the way is life-giving for our care givers.
 Questions?
 Contact Mary Cordell at email@example.com or 952.977.9363.

-Alzheimer’s Caregiver Support Groups
+Virtual Caregiver Support Groups

-Second Saturday of Every Month | 10:30 am – 12 Noon | Room 205-206
+Second Saturday of Every Month | 10:30 am – 12 Noon | Zoom

-Third Wednesday of Every Month | 6:00 pm – 7:30 pm | Room 205-206
+Third Wednesday of Every Month | 6:00 pm – 7:30 pm | Zoom

-For more information, contact Mary Cordell at 952-977-9363 or visit the Center for Healing & Wholeness website: http://www.normandalecenter.org/
+For more information, contact Mary Cordell at 952.977.9363 or visit the Center for Healing & Wholeness website: https://www.normandalecenter.org/

 Alzheimer’s Association Minnesota-North Dakota Chapter